Cyclone George: Meteorological history

 However, on 7 March George took an abrupt, nearly 90 degree left turn through a weakness in the ridge and began moving almost due south.
 This turn caught meteorologists almost entirely off-guard, with only the United Kingdom Met Office ensemble model depicting this scenario.
 Post-storm reviews of the forecasting failure pointed toward four factors that may have influenced George at the time but were not initialised by the models: the extratropical transition of Cyclone Humba well upstream over the Indian Ocean, a Fujiwhara interaction with Cyclone Jacob to the northwest, the Beta drift effect, and poorly represented monsoonal flow.
 Of these factors, the monsoonal flow was determined to have been the main cause in the poor track forecast as models did not capture the degree of influence of these winds on the cyclone.
 This resulted in the forecast track for George having the greatest error of any cyclone in the Western Australian region in at least five years.
 The average error of 477 km at 48 hours was comparable to the average accuracy of forecasts in the 1980s.

 Coinciding with George's turn south was a notable improvement of environmental factors.
 Wind shear, previously inhibiting organisation, began to decrease while a nearby upper-level low enhanced the system's outflow.
 The favourable condition allowed for an increase in both strength and size, with both the BOM and JTWC estimating the cyclone to have attained hurricane-force winds by 12:00 UTC (8:00 pm.
 AWST) on 7 March.
 By early on 8 March, George featured an area of gale-force winds spanning nearly 400 km across, significantly larger than average.
 A large cloud-filled eye soon developed before a sudden period of rapid intensification ensued.
 During this phase, the cyclone's eye steadily contracted to a minimum diameter of roughly 22 km.
 Between 09:00 and 10:00 UTC (5:00–6:00 pm.
 AWST) on 8 March, George passed directly over Bedout Island.
-As the eyewall moved over the island, a record-breaking ten-minute sustained wind speed of 194 km/h was measured.
-This marked the highest ten-minute wind measurement officially recorded in Australia.
+As the eyewall moved over the island, a record-breaking ten-minute sustained wind speed of 194 km/h was measured, until it was surpassed by Cyclone Ilsa in 2023.
 Based on the extreme winds measured on Bedout and additional intensification thereafter, George was estimated to have reached its peak intensity at 12:00 UTC (8:00 pm.
 AWST) with winds of 205 km/h (125 mph) and an estimated barometric pressure of 902 mbar (hPa; 26.64 inHg).
 Automated Dvorak classifications from the Cooperative Institute for Meteorological Satellite Studies at University of Wisconsin–Madison peaked at 6.8, equivalent to a high-end Category 4 on the Saffir–Simpson hurricane wind scale, as the storm moved ashore.